loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 Please refer to [Test your Controllers and Repositories together](./Testing-your-application.html#test-your-controllers-and-repositories-together) to learn more about integration testing.

-Let's take a closer look at our new test now.
-In order to make it fail with the current implementation, we need to find a different scenario compared to what is covered by our unit test.
-We could simply change the data, but that would add only little value to our test suite.
-Instead, we took this opportunity to cover another requirement of "get product details" operation - it should return the details of the product that matches the "slug" parameter passed in the arguments.
+Take a closer look at the new test.
+To make it fail with the current implementation, you need to find a different scenario compared to what is covered by the unit test.
+You could simply change the data, but that would add little value to the test suite.
+Instead, take this opportunity to cover another requirement of "get product details" operation: it should return the details of the product that matches the "slug" parameter passed in the arguments.

 The next step is bigger than is usual in an incremental TDD workflow.
-We need to connect to our database and define classes to work with the data.
+You need to connect to the database and define classes to work with the data.

 ### Define Product model, repository, and data source

 LoopBack is agnostic when it comes to accessing databases.
 You can choose any package from the npm module ecosystem.
-On the other hand, we also want LoopBack users to have a recommended solution that's covered by our support.
+On the other hand, we also want LoopBack users to have a recommended solution that's covered by technical support.
 Welcome to `@loopback/repository`, a TypeScript facade for the `loopback-datasource-juggler` implementation in LoopBack 3.x.

  1. Define `Product` model in `src/models/product.model.ts`